joker1007/slides/rubykaigi2019/slides.md

 counter.call # => 2
 ```

-Proc keep the enviornment of the scope where it is created.
+Proc keeps the environment of the scope where it is created.

 ---

-# Method can receive "Proc" as block
+# Method can receive a "Proc" as block

 ```ruby
 def with_retry(exception, &block)